-Yogurt and pear purée give this subtle fruit bread a surprisingly rich and creamy texture.
+Yogurt and pear purée give this subtle fruit bread a surprisingly rich texture.
 Coffee and cardamom give it flavor that lingers like a cherished memory.
 You may want to make two loaves at once: one to savor and one to freeze for a later occasion.
 One of the greatest delights of making bread is sharing it.
 Make two loves and bring one to a neighbor, randomly.
 Your gesture and the bread will warm their hearts, and yours.

 2 cups unbleached, natural flour or bread flour